Learn more about

 - You may apply ice or cold compresses on the arms for the first 48 hours to decrease swelling.
 Do not apply ice directly to your skin.

 - Be sure to use all your plastic surgery medications as directed.

 - 4-8 weeks after a surgery some patients experience a small part of their incision opening up.
 It often looks like a pimple and the skin is red and irritated.
 This condition is a Stitch Abscess, which happens when a suture does not dissolve properly.
 Wash the area with soap and water and apply Neosporin or Polysporin.
 Call the office if the redness is larger than a dime.

-WHAT TO EXPECT AS YOU RECOVER
+WHAT TO EXPECT AS YOU RECOVER FROM AN ARM LIFT

 - Immediately after arm lift surgery, some patients feel groggy or nauseous.
 These feelings normally subside by the next day.

 - Many patients experience some discomfort for the first 3-4 days and soreness for the first 2 weeks.